FahzainAhmad/task-management-system-nextjs-postgres/frontend/README.md

 - **Authorization** for secure API requests.
 - **Validations** and **error handling** for forms and API requests.
 - Task management features: showing, creating, updating, deleting.
+- Pagination and filtering for efficient data retrieval.
 - Handling token expiration and renewal.
 - TypeScript types used for type safety.

 ---